adrs0049/funpy/ReadMe.md

 In addition, it is highly desirable to implement solid collocation support to solve integro-differential equations.

-Future: Extensions to 2D and 3D.
+Future: Clean up all the mess?
+Fix the many API issues that exist.
+Extensions to 2D and 3D?

 Installation
 --------